giantswarm/efk-stack-app/helm/efk-stack-app/charts/fluentd-elasticsearch/README.md

 ### From a version &lt; 6.0.0 to version &ge; 6.0.0

 When upgrading this chart  you have to perform updates for any system that uses fluentd output from systemd logs, because now:

 - field names have removed leading underscores (`_pid` becomes `pid`)
 - field names from systemd are now lowercase (`PROCESS` becomes `process`)

-This means any system that uses fluend output needs to be updated,
+This means any system that uses fluentd output needs to be updated,
 especially:

 - in Kibana go to `Management > Index Patterns`, for each index click on